Cornish Game Hen Recipe

 Don’t like turkey?
 Flying solo November 24th?
 On a gluten free diet?
 Thanksgiving can be tricky(er) under these conditions.
-Have no fear, today we’re discussing Alternative Thanksgiving Ideas, starting with Roasted Game Hens.
+Have no fear, today we’re discussing alternative thanksgiving ideas, starting with my Cornish Game Hen Recipe.

 Preparing a lavish Thanksgiving dinner is complicated, but there are certain things that can make it even harder to handle.
 I’ve received questions lately about what to do on Thanksgiving if:

-- Again, consider Cornish Game Hens.
+- Again, consider our Cornish Game Hen Recipe.
 They take up much less oven space and cook in a fraction of the time.
 You can serve each person their own tiny bird or have the butcher half them for you (as I did) so each person gets a breast, drumstick, thigh and wing.

 - Use muffin tins.
 In one 12-cup muffin tin, you can place 4 stuffing portions, 4 rolls, and 4 mini apple pies, as long as the temperature and bake time is approximately the same.
 Saves oven space and clean up.

 - Half (or quarter) your recipes.
 Instead of searching around for smaller recipes, use your good ol’ calculator and make your holiday favorites in much smaller portions.